nubenetes/awesome-kubernetes/docs/databases.md

-# Relational Databases on Kubernetes.
+# Databases on Kubernetes.
 Database DevOps
 - [Introduction](#introduction)
 - [How to choose the right database for your service](#how-to-choose-the-right-database-for-your-service)
 - [Database Load Balancer](#database-load-balancer)